xji3/IGCexpansion/tutorials/IndependentSiteTutorial.md

 There are two versions of the softwawre that both implement the independent site IGC expansion.
-The first version assumes one single duplication event without loss which the second version does not.
+The first version assumes one single duplication event without loss events.
+The second version is supposed to relax this constraint on the gene duplication loss history.

+Another difference is that the new version only supports nucleotide substitution model whereas the old version supports both nucleotide substitution model and codon model.
+The reason is that the size of the state space increase exponentially with the number of contemporaneous paralogs.
+When using a codon subsitution model as a base point mutation model to add IGC in, the maximum possible number of paralog to consider is only 2.
+There is no point of considering more than two paralogs with the codon based models.

 ## New version